Berkeley-CS61B/website-fa23/materials/proj/proj0/index.md

 then "Java" which will launch our operating system's file browser, and we'll click on the `library-fa23` folder.
 Then, in the bottom right of the screen, hit "Apply" and then the blue "OK" button.

-In all, the setup would look like this (sorry for the blurryness):
+In all, the setup would look like this (this is from fa22, fa23 might have different files so don't worry if the files exactly match, also sorry for the blurryness):

 ![IntelliJ Setup](img/intellij-setup.gif)